 Water is an essential part of our lives.
 The average person consumes one to two liters of drinking water every day.
 Some people drink more, especially if they follow a certain workout routine.
 We are also exposed daily to water when we eat food, prepared using water, breathe in the water droplets or vapors while showering, and absorb it through our skin while taking a bath.
 If contaminants such as bacteria, nitrates, arsenic and others exist in our water supply, we are exposed to them as well.

-Considering the amount of water we use on a daily basis, it would be wise to ensure the health and safety of you and your family by water testing.
+Considering the amount of water we use on a daily basis, it would be wise to ensure the health and safety of you and your family by water testing, performed by professional plumbers.

 Usually water quality affects the taste, color or even smell of the water.
 Unfortunately, water quality problems if left untreated can result in health problems.
 The Environmental Protection Agency (EPA) states that “if levels of contaminants are unsafe in drinking water, it can cause health effects, such as gastrointestinal illnesses, nervous system or reproductive effects, and chronic diseases such as cancer.”